Aarception/Mo-information-security-portfolio/README.md

 I was modeled wrong, because I was sheepdog modeled as the jackal.

+Trust, social cohesion, belief, aspiration—have to be protected.

 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*